lee-lindley/html_email/README.md

 ## html_email_udt

-An Object type for constructing and sending an HTML email, optionally with attachments.
+An Oracle Object Type for constructing and sending an HTML email, optionally with attachments.
 The best way to explain is with a usage example.

 ### Example